4. Switching Data Sources¶

 Technically, an extension module is just a shared object file (

-environment variable.
+.solib in Linux) located in one of the paths listed inNA64SW_MODULES_PATHenvironment variable.
 If this variable is not set, some default path is used.
-Typically it lists current dir (.
+Typically it lists current dir (.) and an installation path (/some/where/lib/na64sw-extensions/).
+One maylsthese paths to check out available extensions.